Types and Sources of Feedback in The Workplace [And Why It Is So Important]

 Keeping employees informed and aware of the mistakes they make is vital to their and your business’ development.
 What’s more, statistics show that people actually care more about negative feedback than positive.
 That’s because negative feedback often seems to be more genuine as it is harder to give one, thus there must be a real reason when someone’s serving you a couple of harsh words.

-Also, taking into account your employees genuinely care about their job, they’ll seek solutions on how they can do better and improve, and using feedback is one of the most positive ways to improve work performance.
+Also, taking into account your employees genuinely care about their job, they’ll seek solutions on how they can do better and improve, and using proper types of feedback is one of the most positive ways to improve work performance.

 If you gave them constructive feedback they wouldn’t have to look further than their workplace.
 Employees want to know the truth, they want to be evaluated in a constructive and accurate way.